elhakimdev/oop_mvc/README.md

-# NATIVE PHP Framework
+# LEARN OOP MVC IN PHP

 ## WHAT IS THIS?

-This is a PHP full-stack web framework Project that inspired by CodeIgniter 4 Framework, see [official site](http://codeigniter.com).
+This is a PHP OOP MVC framework Project that inspired by CodeIgniter 4 Framework, see [official site](http://codeigniter.com).

 This repository holds the distributable version of the project, [development repository](https://github.com/elhakimdev/oop_mvc).